Significant Cyber Incidents

 May 2020.
 The NSA announced that Russian hackers associated with the GRU had been exploiting a bug that could allow them to take remote control of U.S. servers

 May 2020.
-German officials found that a Russian hacking group associated with the FSB had compromised the networks of energy, water, and power companies in Germany by exploiting IT supply chains.
+German officials found that a Russian hacking group associated with the FSB had compromised the networks of energy, water, and power companies in Germany by compromising the firms’ suppliers.